 As part of the top management in our company, we dedicate some parts of our meeting to deciding how to improve our work setting and environment.
-One of the discussions we have had was whether to shift into a three-day work week or not.
-To help us with the decision, our CEO spearheaded a small seminar for us which tackled the ins and outs of this setup.
-With that, let me share to you some of the things that I have learned.
+One of the discussions we have had was whether to shift into a three-day workweek or not.
+To help us with the decision, our CEO spearheaded a small seminar for us that tackled the ins and outs of this setup.
+With that, let me share with you some of the things that I have learned.

 Even if this idea might seem a little bit revolutionary, more and more employers are now seeing flexibility as a business opportunity instead of being a company burden.
 Let me tell you why.